 While the compensation of our principals has primarily included a set base salary and a discretionary bonus, virtually all of our principals own equity interests in Silvercrest L.P.
 As stated above, we believe that equity ownership in our Company encourages principals to have a long-term view of our success, and a healthy concern for the entire company, rather than merely improving their own compensation.
-Principals are incentivized to grow and increase the value of their equity interests by adding to our overall revenue and guarding our expenses in a way that a non- equity owner would not.
+Principals are incentivized to grow and increase the value of their equity interests by adding to our overall revenue and guarding our expenses in a way that a non-owner would not.
 All of our principals have been offered multiple opportunities to acquire ownership interests in our Company, and in some cases, have received incentive compensation awards which include such interests.

-Our principals have not historically been subject to mandated equity ownership or retention guidelines.
 It is our belief that the equity ownership by our principals ensure that their interests are directly aligned with those of our Company and our clients.
 Since our initial public offering, we have continued to promote broad and substantial equity ownership by our principals.
-In addition, while our principals remain employees of Silvercrest L.P., they are required to retain at least 25% of the Class B units in Silvercrest L.P. that they owned on the date of consummation of our initial public offering.
+During the time our principals remain employees of Silvercrest L.P., they are required to retain at least 25% of the Class B units in Silvercrest L.P. that they owned on the date of consummation of our initial public offering.
+Outside of this requirement, our principals are not subject to mandated equity ownership or retention guidelines.